-· · · 1

-contractors Opportunity to provide project

-status updates for

-the respective

-projects

-Subcontractor Educate staff and Prior to commencing

-Induction workers about the works onsite Onsite contractors and staff

-correct protocols and and stan

-procedures when

-dealing with

-stakeholders.

-Project To provide an Monthly To be disseminated

-Updates update on the As Required via RCR project

-project's overall progress, key team

-achievements and

-next stages.
-Updates

-to be distributed via

-email, phone or in

-person

-Virtual A digital platform As required PCP project team

-Superintendent used to assist in the RCR project team

-management of

-materials through the

-strategic routing of

-construction traffic,

-minimising disturbance to

-surrounding intersections and

-traffic flows.

-Efficient traffic flows

-will support Major

-Events within the

-surrounding

-Randwick

-community during

-construction periods.
+T Subcontractor Induction contractors Opportunity to provide project status updates for the respective projects Educate staff and workers about the correct protocols and Prior to commencing works onsite Onsite contractors and staff procedures when dealing with stakeholders.
+Project Updates To provide an update on the project's overall progress, key achievements and next stages.
+Updates to be distributed via email, phone or in person Monthly As Required To be disseminated via RCR project team Virtual Superintendent A digital platform used to assist in the management of materials through the strategic routing of construction traffic, minimising disturbance to surrounding intersections and traffic flows.
+Efficient traffic flows will support Major Events within the surrounding Randwick community during construction periods.
+As required RCR project team